-OUR WINESShipping available to California, Minnesota, Nevada, and Washington, D.C.
+OUR WINESShipping available to California, Florida, Minnesota, Nevada, and Washington, D.C.

 This yummy wine has complex notes of honeysuckle, green apple, and popcorn.
 I bet it pairs well with butternut squash risotto or pistachio-crusted halibut, for those of you who can concoct those sorts of culinary delights.
 Lucky for me, this wine pairs just as well with boxed mac and cheese!